mwikstrom/paramodel/README.md

 ----

-- TODO: Implement purging and syncing of "mapped-entities"

-- TODO: Drop shredded scopes during purge

-- TODO: Support fast sweeping sync (not storing every commit, like a purge on the fly sort of)

-- TODO: Purge should return more than just "done"!? - aborting too early prevent progress...

-- TODO: Add auto-mapping projection (disclosing all PII)

-- TODO: Purging of PII:
+- TODO: Entity envelope disclosed prop shall be a map: scope -> version

+- TODO: View header must store shred version, otherwise unmodelled views will continue to disclose shredded data after they're re-added...

+- TODO: Add store.shred() for shredding PII keys and remapping mapped entities that disclosed one of the shredded scopes.

   First delete the key (if it's version is less than or equal to the shredded version)